ST10257002/VCGPPT-PROG6221-POE/README.md

 ## License

-This software is protected under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) license.
+This software and its contents are protected under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html#license-text) license.

 © 2024 ST10257002